-After the site visit, the chairman of the visiting team will prepare a final draft based on the input of all members of the team, as well as the final exit interview.
+After the site visit, the chairman of the visiting site team will prepare a final draft based on the input of all members of the team, as well as the final exit interview.
 That report will be presented to the full accreditation committee.
-The accreditation committee will determine the appropriate accreditation status or follow up required to maintain or be granted accreditation at its next schedule meeting.
+The accreditation committee will determine the appropriate accreditation status or follow up required to maintain or be granted accreditation at its next scheduled FCCPSA Board meeting.